Diss railway station: History

-During the early part of the century the goods yard was extended twice and during World War I an Army Service Corps depot was established adjacent to the station.
+During the early part of the twentieth century the goods yard was extended twice and during World War I an Army Service Corps depot was established adjacent to the station.

 Following the 1921 grouping, the GER amalgamated with other railways to form the London and North Eastern Railway (LNER).

 On nationalisation in 1948, the station and its services came under the management of the Eastern Region of British Railways.

 Some goods shunting at Diss was carried out by horses as late as 1959.

-In 1985, the line through Diss was electrified by British Rail to the 25 kV overhead system and, the following year, electrically hauled InterCity services commenced.
+In 1985, the line through Diss was electrified by British Rail to the 25 kV overhead system and, the following year, electrically-hauled InterCity services commenced.
 At the same time, the signal box was closed as power-signalling was introduced to the area.

 Following the privatisation of British Rail, the ownership of the tracks and station passed to Railtrack until 2002 and then to its successor Network Rail.
-During this period, the operation of the station and train services has been franchised to Anglia Railways (1997-2004), then to National Express East Anglia (2004-2012) and currently Abellio Greater Anglia (since 2012).
+During this period, the operation of the station and train services has been franchised to Anglia Railways (1997–2004), then to National Express East Anglia (2004–2012) and currently Abellio Greater Anglia (since 2012).

 Description

-A goods yard was located on the 'up' (eastern) side of the line equipped with a shed for the loading and unloading of goods, as well as cattle pens.
-Until the 1880s, the Scole Estate Railway (an agricultural railway for William Betts' family at Frenze Hall, which extended for seven miles and had two engines) had a connection into the station yard.
+A goods yard was located on the 'up' (eastern) side of the line; it was equipped with a shed for the loading and unloading of goods, as well as cattle pens.
+Until the 1880s, the Scole Estate Railway had a connection into the station yard; it was an agricultural railway for William Betts' family at Frenze Hall, which extended for seven miles and had two engines.

-As of 2013, the station has a waiting room on each platform and toilets on the up side (platform 1).
-It has a ticket office and ticket machines, one located on each platform.
+The station has a waiting room on each platform and toilets on the up side (platform 1).
+It has a ticket office, with ticket machines on each platform.
 The old station master's house, which is part of the station and mostly the station's upstairs accommodation, is currently being used by one of the town's taxi companies.